great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_spark_filesystem_datasource.rst

                 Parameters can be set as strings, or passed in as environment variables.
 In the following example, a yaml config is configured for a ``Datasource``, with a ``InferredFilesystemDataConnector`` and ``SparkDFExecutionEngine``.

+                **Note** Additional options are available through the ``batch_spec_passthrough`` parameter for a more fine-grained customization of the Spark datasource.
+Here we configure Spark to read in the first line of the CSV file as column names by setting ``header=True``.

                 .. code-block:: python